 - Extra Credit!!!
 Its probably not a surprise that I love humor…just sayin.

-Once Your Article Has Been Posted
+After Your Article Has Been Published

-And with that…May the Writing Force Be With You
+And With That…May the Writing Force Be With You

 So with that, I look forward to working with you and can’t wait to hear about your exciting self publishing marketing ideas.